singhcoolsanjay/UpgradBook/README.md

 # UpgradBook

 Problem Statement
-In this course, you have learnt about various Algorithms for searching and sorting.
-You learnt how to use divide and conquer technique to improve the efficiency of the algorithms.

-You will now learn to apply your knowledge of search algorithms on a simple scenario described by the problem statement below.

 Part A:

 You are given an array of integers that represents the IDs of the users that have registered in “UpgradBook,” a private social network created for all the students who have graduated from Upgrads’ programs.